kr-g/xvenv/README.md

 # use-case: new development

-think about you have started a new development, and now you want its required to have a venv in addition to encapsulate the dependencies.
+think about having started a new development, and now its required to have a venv in addition to encapsulate the dependencies.

 run